threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/actors.md

 # Actors

 Actors are our solution to interact with the backend, and it's very simple to write and extend APIs.
-So, actor is like a service that exposes a certain set of functionality and can be invoked using gedis client, or over http
+So, actor is like a service that exposes a certain set of functionality and could be invoked using gedis client, or over http

 ## Adding new actors
 - Adding new actors should be in the `actors/` directory of the package created